yduf/yduf.github.io/_posts/2025-01-11-tool-lathe.md

     - they don't have to be centered
     	- drill are extremely flexible
         - center drill are better in the realworld to keep themself being center
+        - drill are not precision machining tool
+        - boring bar are